-- One at a time, bake the biscotti for 25 minutes.
+- One pan or tray at a time, bake biscotti for 25 minutes.
 Remove from oven.
 Brush 1 tablespoon of melted butter over the top and sides of the loaf.
 Wait 10 minutes.
 Transfer loaf to a cutting board.
 With a serrated knife, slice biscotti crosswise into 12 one-inch pieces.
 Cut slices perpendicular to the board.

-- On a lined baking sheet, set the pieces flat on their sides with one cut side facing down.
-Return them to the oven for 10 minutes to crisp them up.
+- On a lined baking sheet, set pieces flat on their sides with a cut side facing down.
+Return them to the oven for 10 minutes to crisp up.
 Do not flip the biscotti while baking!
-Once they’re a bit dry, lightly crisp, and golden around the edges, remove from the oven.
+Once they’re dry, lightly crisp, and golden around the edges, remove from the oven.
 To prevent breakage, allow the pieces to remain on the baking sheet until they’ve shed off heat and are stiff enough to handle.
 Transfer to a cooling rack and cool completely.
 These Italian cookies will harden and become dryer as they cool.

 - Melt chocolate according to package instructions.
-With the back of a spoon, spread melted chocolate onto the bottom of each piece of biscotti.
+With the back of a spoon, spread melted chocolate onto the bottom of each biscuit.
 Transfer to a silicone mat.
-Allow chocolate to dry and harden.
+Allow chocolate to harden and dry.

-- TWO TECHNIQUES TO MEASURE FLOUR CORRECTLY: Measured weight using a scale, 1 cup AP flour weighs 120 grams or 4 1/4 ounces.
+- TWO TECHNIQUES TO MEASURE FLOUR CORRECTLY: Measured by weight on a scale, 1 cup all-purpose flour weighs 4 1/4 ounces or 120 grams.
 A second method is to fluff up the flour with a spoon inside the flour container.
 Use the spoon to sprinkle flour into the measuring cup one spoonful at a time; level off the cup with a knife.

-- HOW TO WORK WITH STICKY BATTER: The dough for these cookies is very thick and sticky.
-To make the batter easier to handle, simply stick your stainless-steel mixing bowl with the dough into the freezer for 25-30 minutes.
-You can also lightly spray your hands with a bit of cooking spray to help battle the stickiness!
+- HOW TO HANDLE STICKY DOUGH: To make the batter easier to handle, stick your freezer-safe mixing bowl with dough into the freezer for 25-30 minutes.
+You can also use a bit of flour or cooking spray on your hands to help battle the stickiness!

-- HOW TO MINIMIZE CRACKING WHEN SLICING: Brushing melted butter over the top and sides of the biscotti after the first bake will make it easier to slice and minimize cracking.
+- HOW DO YOU KEEP BISCOTTI FROM CRACKING?
+Brushing melted butter over the top and sides of the biscotti after the first bake will make it easier to slice and reduce the amount of cracking.

-Keywords: biscotti, biscotti cookies, how to make biscotti, Italian cookies, biscotti recipe
+Keywords: biscotti, biscotti cookies, Italian cookies, Italian biscotti